Restoring Healthy Habits When You’re Burned Out

 Your attitude is negative and critical of yourself and others:

-- Replace each negative thought with a kinder one and give yourself a break for being burnt out… being critical of yourself is unproductive and won’t help you improve your situation.
+- Replace each negative thought with a kinder one and give yourself a break for being burned out… being critical of yourself is unproductive and won’t help you improve your situation.

 Mindfulness no longer exists in your life: